Majoron Dark Matter From a Spontaneous Inverse Seesaw Model: Discussion

-In Fig.~\ref{fig:psivsomega}, we show the combinations of $\psi$ and $\omega$ that vanish the decay width for 2 values of $A = (0.2, 0.5)$ and 5 for $\lambda_X$ in different shades of blue.
+In Fig.~\ref{fig:psivsomega}, we show the combinations of $\psi$ and $\omega$ that suppress the decay width $J\longrightarrow 3\zeta_1$ to $\sim (M_J/v_S)^4$ for two values of A, $(0.2, 0.5)$ and for five values of $\lambda_X$ in different tones of blue.
+Notice that $\omega$ has been left as a free parameter.
 This selection was made in order to show a general trend in the dependence between $\psi$ and $\omega$.
-The blue curves range from the largest possible $\lambda_X$ (lightest blue line) given by the perturbation limit, to a smaller value ($\lambda_X = 0.1$, darkest blue).
-The left-most value of each curve indicates a solution when $\psi$ starts to become complex or stops to represent a cosine of an angle.
-The light green zone corresponds to the range of $\omega$ compatible with the decay to neutrinos for $v_S \sim 10^{11}$~GeV.
-The vertical dashed line is simply $\omega = \sqrt{2/3}$.
-The scanned range of $\omega$ was up to $3$ in order to explore a ratio $v_X$ more or less in the same order of magnitude of $v_S$.
-Besides, we include the constraint that the heaviest scalars are above the TeV scale.
+The blue curves range from the largest possible $\lambda_X$ (lightest blue line) given by the perturbative limit, to a smaller value ($\lambda_X = 0.1$, darkest blue) which has been chosen just in order to spot the trend.
+The leftmost value of each curve indicates the minimal solution for $\omega$ so that $\psi(\omega)$ starts becoming complex or stops representing a cosine of an angle.
+The light green zone corresponds to the range of $\omega$ compatible with the decay to neutrinos for $v_S \sim 10^{6}$~GeV, while the vertical dashed line is simply $\omega = \sqrt{2/3}$.

+The scanned range of $\omega$ is made up to $3$ in order to explore a space with $v_X$ and $v_S$ in the same order of magnitude.
+However, this is not mandatory although it leads to other ways to control the DM half-life, other than the ones presented in previous section.
+Moreover, we have chosen our parameter space so that the heaviest scalars are above the TeV scale.
 By comparing both plots in Fig.~\ref{fig:psivsomega}, we observe that the perturbative limit for $\lambda_X$ sets a minimum $\psi(\omega)$-curve.
-This minimum curve grows with larger values of $A$.
-In opposition, the maximum $\psi(\omega)$-curves are related with the smallness of $\lambda_X$, however $\lambda_X \simeq 0$ puts problems with the vacuum stability.
-Similar information is shown in Fig.~\ref{fig:Avsomega}, where we present the zero decay width solution for $A$ versus $\omega$.
-Here we observe that the pertubative limit of $\lambda_X$ produces a maximum $A(\omega)$-curve for each choice of $\psi$.
+That curve moves upwards insofar the value of $A$ is increased.
+On the contrary, the maximum $\psi(\omega)$-curves are related with the smallness of $\lambda_X$, however $\lambda_X \simeq 0$ points towards an unstable vacuum.